Oak Harbor High School (Ohio)

 Oak Harbor High School is a public high school located in Oak Harbor, Ohio, United States.
 It is the only high school in the Benton-Carroll-Salem Schools district.
 Their athletic teams are known as the Rockets, and their school colors are red and green.

 The student graduation rate in 2005-06 was 92.4 percent, down from 96.8 percent in 2004–05.
 In the 2006–2007 school year, the high school received an excellent rating from the Ohio Department of Education.

 Athletics

-Oak Harbor High School competes in the Sandusky Bay Conference in various sports.
+Oak Harbor High School competes in the Northern Buckeye Conference in various sports.